Judging Criteria and Accolades

 – Does the project build on and contribute to the reputation and status of Victoria’s design and creative culture?

-Entries that address and exceed all four criteria for Design Excellence + Design Innovation + Design Impact + Design Transformation will be considered for the highest design accolade in Victoria – the coveted Victorian Premier’s Design Award of the Year.
+Entries that demonstrate and exceed all four criteria for Design Excellence + Design Innovation + Design Impact + Design Transformation will be considered for the highest design accolade in Victoria – the coveted Victorian Premier’s Design Award of the Year.
 This accolade is limited to only one project in the Victorian Premier’s Design Awards, that in the opinion of the Jury, sets a new benchmark for design excellence and showcases Victoria’s design and creative culture.